GMTO/gmt_docs/src/software_development/io_fwk.rst

 Then testing:
 .. code-block:: bash
   echo "Hello World" > /dev/ttyEC0
-The interface between the user and the Ethercat protocol is supported by a Linux kernel module (ec_tty.ko).
+The interface between the user and the EtherCAT protocol is supported by a Linux kernel module (ec_tty.ko).
 Unfortunately, this module is not compatible with our version of our Linux kernel (Linux freezes when data is written on /dev/ttyEC0).
 The kernel module must be fixed.
-That’s why the Serial-over-Ethercat adapter is not finished yet.
+That’s why the Serial-over-EtherCAT adapter is not finished yet.

 The OPCUA Proxy